 § 6-13-16 Prohibition against recording personal information in credit card transactions. (a) No person, firm, partnership, or corporation that accepts credit cards for the transaction of business shall require the credit card holder to write or cause to be written on a transaction form any personal identification information, including, but not limited to, the credit card holder's address or telephone number, that is not required by the credit card issuer to complete the credit card transactions.

 (b) The credit card holder's address and telephone number may be required on a transaction form where: (1) this information is necessary for shipping, delivery, installation of purchased merchandise, consumer rental transactions, warranty, or for special orders; (2) authorization from the credit card issuer as to the availability of credit is required by the issuer to complete the credit card transaction; or (3) the person, firm, partnership, or corporation processes credit card transactions by mailing transaction forms to the designated bankcard center for settlement.

-(d) Any person, firm, partnership or corporation who shall
+(d) Any person, firm, partnership, or corporation who or that

 shall violate the provisions of this section shall be punished by a fine of not

 (P.L.
 1993, ch.
 351, § 1; P.L.
 2014, ch.
 528, § 9.)